racoma123/XYZ-Car-portal/README.md

 # XYZ-Car-portal
-  •This project is to design, develop a used car sales portal using Spring Boot framework, Spring Security, Spring Data JPA and MySQL server.
+  • This project is to design, develop a used car sales portal using Spring Boot framework, Spring Security, Spring Data JPA and MySQL server.

 **Functionalities of XYZ-Car-Portal**